Skip to content

 # python -m processing.process_fsq_city_data

-# processing IPS GPS trajectory data www2019
+# Processing IPS GPS trajectory data (www2019)

 python -m processing.process_isp_shanghai

-# A local Nominatim service must be deployed prior to executing these commands.
-Alternatively, you may utilize the official Nominatim API
+# A local Nominatim service must be deployed before executing these commands.

 python -m processing.osm_address_deploy